 The Session Manager service requires you have a Citrix Virtual Apps and Desktops service account within Citrix Cloud and the ability to create an on-premise StoreFront.
 For more information on how to buy or request a trial of the Citrix Virtual Apps and Desktops service, go to the Citrix Cloud product page.

 The applications delivered through this service are pre-launched and delivered by an anonymous StoreFront and published to an anonymous Delivery Group.

 Using Session Manager

-To use Session Manager, you need to configure a few settings with an on-premise StoreFront and XenApp and XenDesktop Service.
+To use Session Manager, you need to configure a few settings with an on-premise StoreFront and Citrix Virtual Apps and Desktops service.

-- Connect a cloud-hosted StoreFront to NetScaler Gateway.
+- Connect a cloud-hosted StoreFront to Citrix Gateway.

 - Create an anonymous on-premise StoreFront.